-EGR 150

-Intro. to Engineering
+EGR 150 Intro. to Engineering

 This course is an overview of the engineering profession.
 Topics include goal setting and career assessment, ethics, public safety, the engineering method and design process, written and oral communication, interpersonal skills and team building, and computer applications.
 Upon completion, students should be able to understand the engineering process, the engineering profession, and utilize college resources to meet their educational goals.
-College Transfer: This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/ or elective course requirement.